rlktradewright/tradebuild-platform/README.md

 TradeBuild is therefore currently limited to running under Windows (7, 8, 8.1 and 10).

-TradeBuild makes very heavy use of the [TradeWright Common Components](https://github.com/rlktradewright/tradewright-common).
+TradeBuild makes very heavy use of the [TradeWright Common Components](https://github.com/rlktradewright/tradewright-common), which provides many important facilities that are not available in the Visual Basic 6 platform: these include logging, configuration files, support for asynchronous processing, cooperative multitasking etc.